vanderian/pyxyk/README.md

 * Serverless: Starting Offline: dev/eu-central-1.
 ```

+## Testing

+End-to-end tests on deployed API are missing, a custom implementation can be made or some tool levering openaapi.yml could be used.

 You can use swagger-ui docker image with included openapi definition to test the REST methods.
 ```
 docker run -p 80:8080 -e SWAGGER_JSON=/api/openapi.yaml -v `pwd`/openapi:/api swaggerapi/swagger-ui
 ```

+Some tests require local dynamo db.
+See local deployment.

-To launch the integration tests, use tox:
+To launch the tests use tox:
 ```
 sudo pip install tox
 tox